July Full Moon 2027 (Buck Moon): Date, Time & Meaning

 July Buck Moon meaning: why is it called the Buck Moon?

 The July Full Moon is traditionally known as the Buck Moon.
 The name is connected with male deer, or bucks, whose new antlers grow rapidly during this time of year.
-In early summer, buck antlers are covered in a soft, blood-rich layer called velvet; by late July, the antlers are often nearly full-grown and begin to harden.
+In early summer, buck antlers are covered in a soft, blood-rich layer called velvet; by mid-to-late July, the antlers are often nearly full-grown and begin to harden.

 July Full Moon alternative names